gmodena/usg-kpn-ftth/README.md

    KPN sends static routes via DHCP which the USG does not install by default.
 This script will install the DHCP routes when a DHCP lease is received.
 The chmod +x command allows the script to be executed. ([source](https://community.ubnt.com/t5/EdgeRouter/DHCP-CLIENT-OPTION-121-not-updates-routes-table/m-p/2506090/highlight/true#M223160))

+4. Place **setvpn.sh** in */config/scripts/post-config.d/* via SCP
+5. Execute `chmod +x /config/scripts/post-config.d/setvpn.sh` on the USG

+   After each firmware upgrade the custom vpn confguration is removed.
+To overcome this, after a restart the USG will execute this script which will fix the VPN configuration and remove the task from the taskscheduler.

-4. The lan network (and portfowarding if needed) needs to be configured in the Unifi controller
+6. The lan network (and portfowarding if needed) needs to be configured in the Unifi controller
-5. Go to the USG in devices in the controller and force provisioning
+7. Go to the USG in devices in the controller and force provisioning

 After provisioning please reboot the USG.
 After two minutes IPv6 will be enabled.
 This can be checked by executing `show interfaces` on the USG.
 If IPTV does not work, please restart the USG again.